m2x07/easy-arch-install/README.md

 The `/dev/nvme0n1` in the first line is our disk for this installation.
 The disk name might be different, such as `/dev/sda` or `/dev/sdb` or something else.
 Find the name of the disk where you want to install Arch Linux and make a note of it.

 ## Partitioning:
 For this guide, we will mainly use the EXT4 filesystem to install Arch Linux.
-The selected tool for partition creation is cfdisk, recognized for its user-friendly interface, making it easy to navigate through options using the keyboard.
+The selected tool for partition creation is cfdisk, recognized for its user-friendly TUI, making it easy to navigate through options using the keyboard.
 ```bash
 cfdisk /dev/nvme0n1     #replace disk name(nvme0n1) with your disk name
 ```